Forsyth County DUI Lawyers

 Forsyth County Courthouse

-Our Forsyth County DUI lawyers are available to discuss your case anytime, including after-hours and weekends!
-We know what you are going through and can guide you every step of the way as we defend your case.
-Our experienced DUI lawyers are prepared to vigorously defend your Forsyth County DUI case whether you have an arrest for Driving Under the Influence in the City of Cumming, or Forsyth County State Court (located in the Forsyth County Courthouse).
+It is never a pleasant experience to be arrested for a DUI in Forsyth County – or anywhere else.
+A thousand things are racing through your mind, and you have many questions that need answers.
+We know what you are going through.
+We can answer many of the questions you may have.
+Our Forsyth County DUI lawyers can discuss your case anytime, including after-hours, weekends, and holidays.
+We can explain the court process to you and will guide you every step of the way as we defend your case.
+Our experienced DUI lawyers are prepared to protect your Forsyth County DUI case vigorously whether you have an arrest for Driving Under the Influence in the City of Cumming, or Forsyth County State Court (located in the Forsyth County Courthouse).

 Forsyth County Jail

-If you were arrested by the Forsyth County Sheriff’s Office, then your Driving Under the Influence case will be handled in Forsyth County State Court, if there are no felony charges.
-The Forsyth County Sheriff’s Office has a Traffic Unit that is essentially a DUI task force.
-The Forsyth County H.E.A.T.
-Unit receives funding from the Georgia Office of Highway Safety’s H.E.A.T. program.
-The DUI Task Force also received a H.E.A.T. grant from the Governor’s Office of Highway Safety.
+If the Forsyth County Sheriff’s Office arrests you, then your Driving Under the Influence case will be handled in Forsyth County State Court if there are no felony charges.
+The Forsyth County Sheriff’s Office has a Traffic Unit (Forsyth County Special Operations Unit), essentially a DUI task force.
+The Forsyth County Special Operations Unit (DUI Task Force) makes the most DUI arrests in Forsyth County.
+The Forsyth County Special Operations Unit receives funding from the Georgia Office of Highway Safety’s H.E.A.T. program.
+The DUI Task Force received a H.E.A.T. grant from the Governor’s Office of Highway Safety.

-Once your case is in Forsyth County State Court, the Forsyth County Solicitor’s Office is responsible for the prosecution of your DUI case.
+Once your case is in Forsyth County State Court, the Forsyth County Solicitor’s Office prosecutes your DUI case.
 The current elected Solicitor General of Forsyth County is William “Bill” Finch.
-Mr. Finch was unopposed in this November 8 election and will be the Solicitor General for the next four years.
-Generally in Forsyth County State Court, two prosecutors are assigned to each courtroom, although other prosecutors may assist in a courtroom on any given court day.
-There are two elected Forsyth County State Court Judges that preside over misdemeanor DUI cases: Chief Judge Russell McClelland and Judge James Dunn.
+Generally, in Forsyth County State Court, two prosecutors are assigned to each courtroom, although other prosecutors may assist in a courtroom on any given court day.
+Two elected Forsyth County State Court Judges preside over misdemeanor DUI cases: Chief Judge Russell McClelland and Judge James Dunn.
 Your case will be assigned to a judge once your case is filed with the Forsyth County Court Clerk’s Office.
-Judge Abernathy-Maddox retired at the end of December, 2022.
-James Dunn won the primary election against Rupal Vaishnav and replaced Judge Abernathy-Maddox starting January 1, 2023.
-Judge Dunn was sworn in on December 16, 2022.
-Cases have traditionally been assigned by alphabet beginning with the first letter of a defendant’s surname, but the policy of case assignments is subject to revision.
-The assigned judge typically will preside over your case until a final resolution is reached in most cases, however, during the jury trial weeks, both state court judges may assist the other and preside over criminal jury trials.
+The assigned judge typically will preside over your case until a final resolution is reached in most cases; however, during the jury trial weeks, both state court judges may assist the other and preside over criminal jury trials.
 Also, an additional judge may be brought in to assist in presiding over trials.

-If your case was been sent to Forsyth County State Court from Cumming Municipal Court to preserve your right to a jury trial, or your case began in Forsyth County State Court, sometimes the facts of a particular Forsyth Driving Under the Influence charge may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury).
-Sometimes a bench trial is a sound strategy, sometimes it is not.
-There are many times when a jury trial is the best possible option to avoid a Driving Under the Influence conviction in your Forsyth County DUI case – especially if the prosecution refuses to negotiate an acceptable resolution in your case in Cumming Municipal Court or in state court.
+If your case was sent to Forsyth County State Court from Cumming Municipal Court to preserve your right to a jury trial, or your case began in Forsyth County State Court, sometimes the facts of a particular Forsyth Driving Under the Influence charge may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury).
+Sometimes, a bench trial is a sound strategy; sometimes, it is not.
+There are many times when a jury trial is the best possible option to avoid a Driving Under the Influence conviction in your Forsyth County DUI case – especially if the prosecution refuses to negotiate an acceptable resolution in your case in Cumming Municipal Court or state court.

 How our skilled Forsyth County DUI lawyers build a successful DUI defense:

-To build a strong Driving Under the Influence defense in Georgia, our DUI lawyers start by learning everything possible about your case from you.
+To build an intense Driving Under the Influence defense in Georgia, our DUI lawyers start by learning everything possible about your case from you.
 Based on this information, our Forsyth County DUI attorneys can search for more favorable evidence by using specialized resources as needed to determine if all testing and other details of your Forsyth DUI arrest were accurate and legal.
-This forms the basis for a strong drunken driving defense in Georgia.
-We collect information, videos, 911 calls, possible surveillance videos, police reports, documents road/scene conditions, and more.
+This forms the basis for a solid drunken driving defense in Georgia.
+We collect information, videos, 911 calls, possible surveillance videos, police reports, and documents on road/scene conditions.
 There are times when we even use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your Forsyth County DUI case.
-Our Forsyth DUI lawyers analyze a case from the initial stop or reason why the police were involved, looks for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to best conduct administrative license suspension hearings, preliminary/committal motion hearings, and trial.
-Our team approach is an effective way to ensure we are thorough in defending your Forsyth County Driving Under the Influence charges.
+Our Forsyth DUI lawyers analyze a case from the initial stop or reason why the police were involved, look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to conduct best administrative license suspension hearings, preliminary/committal motion hearings, and trial.
+This approach ensures we thoroughly defend your Forsyth County Driving Under the Influence charges.

 There is a saying that “a person who represents himself has a fool for a client.”
-DUI cases are one of the most serious cases that are prosecuted in Cumming Municipal Court or Forsyth County State Court.
+DUI cases are one of the most severe cases that are prosecuted in Cumming Municipal Court or Forsyth County State Court.
+It is not a good idea to represent yourself and enter a guilty plea for driving under the influence.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Forsyth County DUI defense lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring our Forsyth County DUI attorneys rather than representing yourself:

-• You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea to your Forsyth County DUI.
-If you have been arrested by a Forsyth County DUI Task Force officer, you should have been served notice of an administrative license suspension action.
-If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until the suspension action is conducted properly.
+• You can jeopardize your driving privileges if you go to court and enter a guilty plea to your Forsyth County DUI.
+If you were arrested by a Forsyth County DUI Task Force officer, you should have been notified of an administrative license suspension action.
+Enter a guilty plea without adequately addressing the license suspension action.
+You will not be able to get a limited permit (if you are eligible to get one at all) until the suspension action is conducted correctly.

-• Other charges in addition to your Forsyth County DUI charge may be more serious and carry more punishment than the DUI charge itself.
+• Other charges besides your Forsyth County DUI charge may be more severe and carry more punishment than the DUI charge itself.

-• Sometimes the prosecutor gives a bad plea offer.
-Even if you decide not to contest your case, an experienced Forsyth County DUI defense attorney who is familiar with Forsyth County State Court or Superior Court can assess a plea offer to determine if it is worth taking or rejecting and decide to take your case to trial.
+• Sometimes, the prosecutor gives a bad plea offer.
+Even if you decide not to contest your case, an experienced Forsyth County DUI defense attorney familiar with Forsyth County State Court or Superior Court can assess a plea offer to determine if it is worth taking or rejecting and decide to take your case to trial.

 Office of State Administrative Hearings